lwelch25/sorting/README.md

 **Real-world application:**

 Given a dataset, the first step of processing is almost always to sort the data.
-This allows efficient lookups via binary search, but it even makes sequential search significantly faster due to an optimization in modern CPUs called "branch prediction".
+This allows efficient lookups via binary search,but it even makes sequential search significantly faster due to an optimization in modern CPUs called "branch prediction".
 (See [the most upvoted stackoverflow question of all time](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) for details.)
 Technical interviews therefore often require you to explain how the merge and quicksort algorithms work.